Saturday May 2, 2015

 Corn was brought in by the wagon load, and later on trucks, to be prepared as food for livestock.
 It would be dumped into a slot on the floor just inside the door where it would drop into a bin below.
 Customers brought grains for processing or came to purchase products such as Swift’s Dairy Feed that was produced on site.
 In this archival photo we see the front side of the mill where customers would have entered.
 In the background we can see the Baptist Church and then the Blacksmith’s house.

 Marchmont Baptist church celebrated it’s 127th Anniversary this past weekend.
 It’s formation dates back to 1877 when church meetings were held in people’s homes.
 Jacob Powley owned a town lot just to the west of the mill pond.
 He sold it for $1.00 for the purpose of erecting a church.
 In October 1888 thrity-one members of Orillia Baptist Church formed the new congregation that came to be known as Marchmont Baptist Church.
 In 1923 the church numbered 61 and had outgrown the building.
 The abandoned Gospel Hall was purchased and moved as an addition to the back of the church.
 In 1962 a new church lot was acquired in trade for the old lot and building.
 The cemetery in town belongs to the Baptist Church but is dated to 1832.
 This contains the earliest settlers and came under the care of the Baptist church at a later date.
-The old church building has been converted into a home where the 1923 addition can still be seen on the back.
+The old church building is gone but the owner of the house pictured below has added a considerable history of the place in the comments at the end of this post.

 Across the lane from the old church building stands the former blacksmith shop and an 1860 home from it’s former owner.